 During the group work the students will be supported by the trainers all the time.
 They will have the oppportunities to ask questions outside the day-to-day school routine.

-There is no need for any preparation from the teacher’s side and, of course, the EU Crash Course if for free.
+There is no need for any preparation from the teacher’s side and, of course, the EU Crash Course is free.

 The Trainer Team